mastodon/featured_collections/fep-draft.md

 ## Featured Collections on Actors

 Featured collections are created by individual actors.
-As such they SHOULD become part of the actor's `featured` collection.
+As such they SHOULD become part of a new collection property on the actor, `featuredCollections`.
 This way other servers on the fediverse can easily discover them.

 ## Federating Changes and Opportunistic Updating

-When a user creates a new `FeaturedCollection`, this is then added to their actor's `featured` collection, an operation that can be federated as an `Add` activity to the user's followers.
+When a user creates a new `FeaturedCollection`, this is then added to their actor's `featuredCollections` collection, an operation that can be federated as an `Add` activity to the user's followers.

 Similarly, when a `FeaturedItem` is added to a `FeaturedCollection`, this can also be distributed in the form of an `Add` activity to all followers of the user that owns the collection and all actors that are already part of the collection.